Efficient End-to-End Visual Document Understanding with Rationale Distillation: Task definition

-We consider visual document understanding tasks where, given an image $I$, the goal is to answer a user question $q$ in textual form $a$.
-We focus on training a single small image-to-text model with parameters $\theta$, that can predict answers $a$ given the input $(I,q)$.

-Prior work in this setting trains such models by maximizing the training data log-likelihood according to an image-to-text (or image+text-to-text) model that directly generates the text answer $a$ given the input and makes predictions through $\hat{a}=\argmax p_\theta(a \mid q, I)$ ~\cite{donut, pix2struct, chen2023palix, wang2022git}.
+In VDU, a model is given an image $I$ and user question $q$, and predicts text answer $a$.
+We focus on training a single small image-to-text model with parameters $\theta$ for this task.
+Prior work in VDU trains such models by maximizing the training data log-likelihood according to an image-to-text (or image+text-to-text) model that directly generates the text answer $a$ given the input and makes predictions through greedy decoding, \textit{i.e.}, $\hat{a}=\argmax p_\theta(a \mid q, I)$ ~\cite{donut, pix2struct, chen2023palix, wang2022git}.

-Here we assume that external tools such as OCR systems, large language models, larger image-to-text models, or structured input image source information may be available at training time.
+We assume that external tools such as OCR systems, LLMs, larger image-to-text models, or structured input image source information may be available at training time, but not inference time.
 We use such tools and metadata to derive rationales $r$ paired with training input-output examples $(I,q,a)$, and train a small student image-to-text model to predict rationales $r$ as an intermediate reasoning step, before predicting the answer $a$.
-Note that the rationale $r$ generated during training can depend on the answer $a$, but the student is trained to predict $r$ only based on $(I, q)$.
-We focus on relatively short rationales (less than 100 tokens), leading to a small increase in computation at inference time.

-We propose \ourmethodlong (\ourmethod), which distills rationales from a predefined set of tools, and trains an encoder-decoder student model to predict the relevant rationales before predicting the answer.
+We propose \ourmethodlong (\ourmethod), which distills rationales from a predefined set of tools, and trains a student model to predict the relevant rationales before predicting the answer.

-\paragraph{Rationales} Our rationales are sequences of textual tokens which conceptually contain relevant information to arrive at the answer.
-We consider two kinds of rationales $r$: (a) natural language text evidence derived from the output of an OCR system, and (b) tabular representation of charts in the input image, concatenated with simple custom program with predefined operations over string and numerical values.
+\emph {Rationales} are sequences of text tokens of relevant information to arrive at the answer.
+We consider two kinds of rationales $r$: natural language text evidence derived from the output of an OCR system; and tabular representation of charts in the input image concatenated with simple custom programs with predefined operations.
+The tools we leverage are: an OCR tool (Google Cloud OCR); Plot-to-Table, a converter that converts charts or plots to structured tables; a LLM-Summarizer (designed by us), which summarizes OCR text to evidences relevant to the question using a prompted \palm model~\cite{anil2023palm}; a LLM-Programmer (also designed by us and based on \palm), which generates simple programs for numerical reasoning tasks; and a Multimodal-Verifier based on \palix~\cite{chen2023palix}, which verifies the quality of the rationales.
+We provide detailed descriptions of these tools in Appendix~\ref{appsec:impl}.
+As the tools add heavy computation (for LLMs) or engineering complexity (for OCR), we depend on none of them at inference time.